 Good Day Out offers immersive days out in the Bannau Brycheiniog (Brecon Beacons) National Park including Sheep Dog demonstrations.
 Now available for both FITs and larger groups, including coach tours.
 The demonstrations are led by the experienced Sheep Dog trainer, Ross Games, who regularly competes at trials for Wales.
 For FITs, the demonstrations last between 60-90 minutes, providing ample time for your clients to witness the impressive skills of the working dogs and even interact with them.
 For larger groups, such as coach tours, the sessions are shorter, lasting about 30-40 minutes, but still offer a comprehensive display of the dogs' training and abilities at various stages.
 Piggy walks, and Mini donkey walks are also an option.

-The British Bird of Prey Centre is moving from the National Botanic Garden Centre of Wales to a new home in Idole, near Carmarthen, accessible to public transport.
-Opening in October 2025 it will offer a unique opportunity for your clients to get up close and personal with native birds - perfect for bird lovers and nature enthusiasts.
+The British Bird of Prey Centre has moved from the National Botanic Garden Centre of Wales to its new home in Idole, near Carmarthen, accessible to public transport.
+It offers a unique opportunity for your clients to get up close and personal with native birds - perfect for bird lovers and nature enthusiasts.
 This all-weather site features an indoor flying arena, an interactive activity centre, a café offering homemade and locally sourced produce and a play area.

 The Vale of Rheidol Railway has been named among the top ten percent of world tourist attractions in the 2025 TripAdvisor Travellers’ Choice Awards, based on visitor reviews over the past 12 months.
 Operating since 1902, the heritage railway offers a scenic 12 mile (19 km) journey from Aberystwyth to Devil’s Bridge, through the dramatic Cambrian Mountains.
 Groups rates are available and visits can be tailored with additional talks, guided walks and tours by prior arrangement.